 These figures certainly make for startling reading, but also make it clear to me that retailers – or any business that handles payment transactions remotely – must be prepared to take the bull by the horns to manage the associated security risks.

-My advice is to descope your contact centres so any sensitive cardholder data that is handled over the phone never enters your network.
+My advice is to descope your contact centers so any sensitive cardholder data that is handled over the phone never enters your network.
 With no data stored locally on internal systems, the risk is removed– both from the threat of external hackers and internal fraudsters.

-You can then invest more of your time on managing data security risks in other areas of your business, safe in the knowledge that the contact centre PCI DSS compliant and payments are being handled in the most secure and efficient way possible.
+You can then invest more of your time on managing data security risks in other areas of your business, safe in the knowledge that the contact center PCI DSS compliant and payments are being handled in the most secure and efficient way possible.